Commentaries on

 Much of this play (to borrow a phrase from the New Historians) [23] is about a kind of “self-fashioning” that, if successful, becomes the narrative by which we know the boldest among the ancients.
 Even in Antony and Cleopatra’s own time, mythmaking was at work, and so were its critics.

-Soon, Antony’s anger again turns towards Cleopatra in the memorable line, “You have been a boggler ever” (1031, 3.13.111), whom he accuses of latching onto and manipulating famous Roman men like Julius Caesar, Pompey the Great, and himself to enhance her own power, which rests on the different and most un-Roman basis of alliance with divine splendor and awe.
-“I found you as a morsel cold upon / Dead Caesar’s trencher” (1031, 3.13.117-18), he scolds Cleopatra.
+Soon, Antony’s anger again turns towards Cleopatra in the memorable line, “You have been a boggler ever” (1031, 3.13.111).
+He accuses her of latching onto and manipulating famous Roman men like Julius Caesar, Pompey the Great, and himself to enhance her own power, which rests on the different and most un-Roman basis of alliance with divine splendor and awe.
+“I found you as a morsel cold upon / Dead Caesar’s trencher,” he scolds Cleopatra (1031, 3.13.117-18).

 Without a doubt, the Queen of Egypt is the leader of an ancient personality cult, and while her stylistic affinity with Antony’s grandiose dimension is obvious, he now professes to find the whole affair disgusting.
 Above all, he says, Cleopatra lacks “temperance” and indeed that she doesn’t even know the meaning of the word (1031, 3.13.122-23).

-Antony calls for a night of drinking and celebration on the eve of the final battle to recover his lost glory: “I and my sword will earn our chronicle. / There’s hope in’t yet” (1033, 3.13.177-78).
+The conclusion of Act 3, Scene 13 shows Antony reconciling yet again with Cleopatra (who after all seems to represent a tendency within him more than an external cause or excuse for his failure), and regains his composure: “I am satisfied,” he declares (1033, 3.13.169), and that’s that.
+Antony calls for a night of drinking and celebration on the eve of the final battle to recover his lost glory, saying, “I and my sword will earn our chronicle. / There’s hope in’t yet” (1033, 3.13.177-78).
 He may yet win at Alexandria.

-This strange recovery on Antony’s part is the last straw for Enobarbus: “When valor preys on reason, / It eats the sword it fights with” (1033, 3.13.200-01), says Enobarbus, and decides it’s time to desert his old commander at the earliest opportunity.
+This strange recovery on Antony’s part is the last straw for Enobarbus: “When valor preys on reason, / It eats the sword it fights with” (1033, 3.13.200-01), he says, and decides it’s time to desert his old commander at the earliest opportunity.

 ACT 4

-Act 4, Scenes 1-6 (1033-38, Caesar scorns Antony’s personal challenge, and readies his forces for battle; Antony is elegiac but resolute, asking his servants to stay with him yet a while; Antony’s guards hear music and believe it means his patron Hercules is now abandoning him; Cleopatra and Eros help Antony don his armor; Antony is told that Enobarbus is gone, but he is magnanimous towards him, even sending the man’s treasure to Caesar’s camp; Caesar shows the nature of his new world order by his ruthless military arrangements; Enobarbus now despises himself for leaving Antony, and determines to die.)
+Act 4, Scenes 1-6 (1033-38, Octavius scorns Antony’s personal challenge, and readies his forces for battle; Antony is elegiac but resolute, asking his servants to stay with him; Antony’s guards hear music and believe Hercules is abandoning him; Cleopatra and Eros help Antony don his armor; Antony learns that Enobarbus is gone, and generously sends the man’s treasure to Octavius’s camp; Octavius rolls out his new world order through ruthless military arrangements; Enobarbus now despises himself for leaving Antony, and determines to die.)

-These brief scenes convey the contrasting attitudes and reactions on the part of Antony and Caesar to towards the coming battle.
-Antony is at times elegiac in tone, as in the second scene: “Perchance tomorrow / You’ll serve another master” (1035, 4.2.27-28), he tells his men, and “I hope well of tomorrow…” (1035, 4.2.42), to the dismay of Enobarbus.
+These brief scenes convey the contrasting attitudes and reactions on the part of Antony and Octavius towards the coming battle.
+Antony is at times elegiac in tone, as Act 4, Scene 2: “Perchance tomorrow / You’ll serve another master,” he tells his men (1035, 4.2.27-28).
+To the dismay of Enobarbus, he adds, “I hope well of tomorrow…” (1035, 4.2.42).

-In the third scene, a soldier takes a noise to be Hercules abandoning Antony (1035, 4.3.21-22), which is especially significant since Antony’s family claimed descent from that demigod.
-[20]
+In Act 4, Scene 3, a soldier takes a noise to be Hercules abandoning Antony (1035, 4.3.21-22), which is especially significant since Antony’s family claimed descent from that demigod.
+[24]

-In the fourth scene, Antony seems resolute: he will bring the willing to the battle, and wishes Cleopatra could behold him in all his splendor: “That thou couldst see my wars today, and knew’st / The royal occupation” (1036, 4.4.16-17).
+In Act 4, Scene 4, Antony seems resolute: he will lead his men into the battle, and wishes Cleopatra could behold him in all his splendor.
+He exclaims, “That thou couldst see my wars today, and knew’st / The royal occupation” (1036, 4.4.16-17).

-In the fifth scene, Antony learns that Enobarbus has deserted him, and realizes that his “fortunes have / Corrupted honest men” (1037, 4.5.16-17).
+In Act 4, Scene 5, Antony learns that Enobarbus has deserted him, and realizes that his own “fortunes have / Corrupted honest men” (1037, 4.5.16-17).
 He says these words to Eros and not in soliloquy, but they seem heartfelt.

-In the sixth scene, Caesar declares that “the time of universal peace is near” (1038, 4.6.5), yet without compunction he also betrays the true nature of this new world order: he advises his lieutenant to place units recently revolted from Antony at the forefront, so that in the first rounds of the battle, Antony will be killing his own men (1038, 4.6.8-11).
+In Act 4, Scene 6, Octavius declares that “the time of universal peace is near” (1038, 4.6.5), yet without compunction he also reveals the true nature of this new world order: he advises his lieutenant to place units recently revolted from Antony at the forefront, so that in the first rounds of the battle, Antony will be killing his own men; he will “spend his fury / Upon himself” (1038, 4.6.10-11).

 Enobarbus has now come to realize that he has destroyed his self-image in abandoning Antony: “I am alone the villain of the earth …” (1038, 4.6.31).
 When Antony generously sends him his treasure from camp, the desolation of Enobarbus is complete.
 He resolves to die as quickly and wretchedly as possible: “I will go seek / Some ditch wherein to die” (1038, 4.6.38-39).

-Act 4, Scenes 7-11 (1038-41, Antony enjoys a win and marches through Alexandria to celebrate; Enobarbus dies, filled with bitter remorse; Caesar will fight Antony by sea again.)
+Act 4, Scenes 7-11 (1038-41, Antony enjoys a win and marches through Alexandria to celebrate; Enobarbus dies, filled with bitter remorse; Octavius will fight Antony by sea again.)

-So far, Antony’s desperate gambit shows signs of success since, Caesar seems to have overextended his forces (1038, 4.7.1-3), and Eros is able to announce to Antony, “They are beaten, sir” (1039, 4.8.11).
-For the moment, Caesar has been driven back to his camp, a fact that Antony trumpets in the ninth scene, with special instructions to inform the queen of this great feat (1039, 4.8.2).
+So far, Antony’s desperate gambit shows signs of success since Octavius seems to have overextended his forces (1038, 4.7.1-3).
+Eros is able to announce to Antony, “They are beaten, sir” (1039, 4.8.11).
+For the moment, Octavius has been driven back to his camp, a fact that Antony trumpets in the ninth scene, with special instructions to inform the Queen of this great feat (1039, 4.8.2).

 In Scene 9, Enobarbus dies reasserting his admiration for Antony: “Forgive me in thine own particular, / But let the world rank me in register / A master-leaver and a fugitive,” he prays, and his beloved general’s name is the last word he utters.
 (1040-41, 4.10.21-23).
 Friendship between men, or amicitia perfecta, [25] was among the highest Roman values, and it is this value that Enobarbus realizes he has sordidly betrayed.